microsoft/live-share/docs/use/vscode.md

 ---
-title: "Co-edit in Visual Studio Code with Live Share collaboration sessions"
+title: "Use Live Share to collaborate in Visual Studio Code"
 titleSuffix: ""
-description: "Enable and create a collaboration session in Visual Studio Code using Visual Studio Live Share." ms.custom: ms.date: 07/16/2021 ms.reviewer: ""
+description: "Enable and create a collaboration session in Visual Studio Code by using Visual Studio Live Share." ms.custom: ms.date: 07/16/2021 ms.reviewer: ""